ElaineArchbold/fullstack-milestone-project/README.md

     -   STRIPE_SECRET and set
     -   DISABLE_COLLECTSTATIC to 1 as we are using S3 to host our static files.
 4. In settings, link the GitHub repository to Heroku.
+5. Add the name of your Heroku app to ALLOWED_HOSTS in the settings file on your IDE.
-5. Under 'Deploy' click on 'Deploy Branch', which will pull your up to date repository.
+6. Under 'Deploy' click on 'Deploy Branch', which will pull your up to date repository.
-6. Select 'open app' once had been built and your app should now be visible.
+7. Select 'open app' once had been built and your app should now be visible.
-7. From here, you can add /admin to the URL to access the django administration dashboard.
+8. From here, you can add /admin to the URL to access the django administration dashboard.
 Here you can view and change users, groups and products.
 Can also view all of the orders made on the app.

 ## Credits
 ### Content